umitdemirci1/Saat-Airlines-Flight-Management-System/README.md

 * After changing any data from flight, have to give notification about why that happened and system gives automatic last update timestamp.
 * Flight status easyly monitorized by SCHEDULED, DEPARTED, ARRIVED, CANCELLED, DELAYED statuses.
 * Automatic flight status update by checking current time.

+> How to install the projects are in their own sections.
+Please check it